Queen Anne’s Alumna Shares Experience in the Civil Service

 “Every day I get to be a part important decision making processes which have a real-life impact.”
 Sinead explained.
 “I get to see the decisions I make discussed on the news, and the fact that I am doing something that matters is really important to me.”

-Although the application process is difficult, Sinead emphasised that she is more than happy to help any Queen Anne’s girls who want to apply for internships in the Civil Service.
+Although the application process is difficult and competitive, around 57,000 applicants applied for just 1,300 places, Sinead emphasised that she is more than happy to help any Queen Anne’s girls who want to apply for internships in the Civil Service.

 Queen Anne’s are very grateful for Sinead giving up her time to return to the school and speak to our current girls.
 Queen Anne’s alumnae are an important part of our school community, and we are very proud of their achievements and successes.